bee-Michi/Hello-World-Mania/README.md

 - ruby
 - swift

+(also ignore obj and bin, there from c# compilation)
 ## Contrbuting
 Yes, feel free to add an arabic language that i do not know the existance of!
 Also i will be adding personally languages!